 What Arizona is doing right now is so important because it's setting a standard on a lot of different issues about what other states should be doing.

-We have state Wyoming just passed something, Indiana is moving on it.
+Indiana is moving on it.

 The state legislatures, this is the single most important thing that we have to remember.

-This is power invested in the states.
+This is power vested in the states.

-And the state legislatures right now have to stand up and tell the federal government back off.
+And the state legislatures right now have to stand up and tell the federal government, back off.

 And the state legislators need to have a firm basis to stand on.